Shuri Castle 首里城

 A unique architectural style

-Due to its privileged location, at the crossroads of China, Japan and Southeast Asia, the Ryukyu Kingdom absorbed many cultural influences that have allowed it to develop a unique style that remains today.
+Due to its location, at the crossroads of China, Japan and Southeast Asia, the Ryukyu Kingdom absorbed a variety of cultural influences that have allowed it to develop a unique style that remains today.

 Shuri Castle and its vibrant colors are second to none in Japan.
 In the throne room, the calligraphy hanging above the throne is a replica of a plaque offered by China to the Ryukyu Kingdom, a souvenir of one of the many Chinese embassies sent here.